 Check Whether Your License Is Suspended

 Fortunately, finding out whether your license is suspended is not that difficult.
 Here are three common ways to check.

 - Look in your mailbox.
 In most jurisdictions and in most cases, you will receive notification of your suspension by mail, sent to the address they have on record (so make sure they have your current one.)
 Be careful not to throw it out as junk mail.

 - Go to the DMV and get a copy of your driving record.
 You might want to call the DMV or check out their website first.
 Some states will let you order your record over the phone or online.

 - Call your auto insurance carrier.
-They're obviously going to know if your policy has lapsed and they will likely know if your license has been suspended for that or another reason.
+They're obviously going to know if your policy has lapsed, and they will likely know if your license has been suspended for that or another reason.

-Information in the NDR is provided by state motor vehicle agencies who in turn use the database to check on individuals who apply for a license in their jurisdictions.
-Information in the database is protected by Federal privacy laws that limit access to your state's DMV and a number of Federal agencies.
+Information in the NDR is provided by state motor vehicle agencies, who in turn use the database to check on individuals who apply for a license in their jurisdictions.
+The information in the database is protected by federal privacy laws that restrict access to your state's DMV and a number of federal agencies.

 You can request this information for yourself by sending a notarized letter, known as a "privacy act request," to the NDR.
 The service is free of charge.